Bounds for the periods of eigenfunctions on arithmetic hyperbolic 3-manifolds over surfaces: Introduction

-When the hyperbolic surface $Y$ is closed, and we take the function $b$ to be $1$, we expect stronger bounds for the period $P_Y(\psi) := P_Y(\psi, 1)$ to hold based on automorphic distinction principles and period formulas.
-As an illustration, let $E$ be an imaginary quadratic field.
-We now allow $X$ to be a noncompact manifold obtained as an adelic quotient of the group ${\rm PGL}(2,E)$.
+When $b$ lies in a one-dimensional representation, then it is expected that $P_Y(\psi,b)\neq0$ implies that $\psi$ arises from a quadratic base change.
+To give an example where this is known, we now let $E$ be an imaginary quadratic field and allow $X$ to be a noncompact manifold obtained as an adelic quotient of the group ${\rm PGL}(2,E)$.
 Let $\psi$ be a Hecke--Maass cusp form on $X$, and let $\{ \psi_i \}$ be an orthonormal basis of such cusp forms.
-If $Y$ is the surface in $X$ arising from the subgroup ${\rm PGL}(2,\BQ)$ of ${\rm PGL}(2,E)$, then $P_Y(\psi)$ is the Flicker--Rallis period of $\psi$.
-If we assume that $\psi$ lies in an irreducible cuspidal automorphic representation $\pi$, then it is known (see e.g. \cite{asai1977certain}, \cite{ langlands1986algebraische}, \cite{ye1989kloosterman}) that $P_Y(\psi)$ can be nonzero only when $\pi$ is the base change of a cuspidal automorphic representation $\sigma$ of ${\rm GL}(2,\BQ)$ with central character $\eta$, where $\eta$ is the quadratic character associated to $E/\BQ$.
+If $Y$ is the surface in $X$ arising from the subgroup ${\rm PGL}(2,\BQ)$ of ${\rm PGL}(2,E)$, then $P_Y(\psi, 1)$ is the Flicker--Rallis period of $\psi$.
+If we assume that $\psi$ lies in an irreducible cuspidal automorphic representation $\pi$, then it is known, by e.g. \cite[Theorem 1]{ye1989kloosterman}, that $P_Y(\psi, 1)$ can be nonzero only when $\pi$ is the base change of a cuspidal automorphic representation $\sigma$ of ${\rm GL}(2,\BQ)$ with central character $\eta$, where $\eta$ is the quadratic character associated to $E/\BQ$.
 Moreover, in this case, there will be a vector in $\pi$ whose Flicker--Rallis period is nonzero.

+Such a distinction principle is expected to imply the existence of infinitely many forms with $P_Y(\psi, 1) \gg \lambda^{-1/2}$.
+To explain why this should hold in the case of ${\rm PGL}(2,E)$ under discussion, let us assume the asymptotic (\ref{Zelditch's sum formula}) for the noncompact quotient $X$, which implies that